araobp/odl-app/doc/CHAPTER3.md

 I know that ONOS (that used Hazelcast but stopped using it) takes a simpler approach than OpenDaylight in terms of distributed computing and distributed data store, but ONOS is sort of high-performance OpenFlow controller and not for network management.

+##Simpler MD-SAL???

+I think MD-SAL is for large networks.
+Then, how about MD-SAL for small or mid-scale networks?

+- No OSGi.
+- Use Python or Golang instead of Java?
+- Use DevOps tools?
+But most of them are not optimized for network management.
+- Develop something new?
+You cannot develop everything from scratch.
+Golang community is becoming very interesting and you could find some Go-something components that you can use for your project.
+- Maybe you don't need high-throughput and you may resort to pessimistic locking startegy.
+- Or buy a commercial product?